Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 _"What [[Boundary]]?"_

 _"My Voice will wake the others if I speak, and what I am about to show you is beyond your ability to conceive of it.
-Be quiet and try to [[Perceive]], and we will discuss it when we are out safely Beyond."_
+Be quiet and try to [[Perceive]], and we will discuss it when we are out safely [[Beyond]]."_

-The nightmare you witness as your soar through the cavernous darkness stands in stark contrast to the grey dreams that are your only recent memories.
+The nightmare you witness as your soar through the cavernous [[Darkness]] stands in stark contrast to the grey dreams that are your only recent memories.

-Pale bodies, billions of them, chained in the darkness.
+Pale bodies, billions of them, chained in the [[Darkness]].
 Shallowly breathing.
 Scarcely alive.

 As your eyes adjust to seeing for the first time, you begin to [[Perceive]] the terrain.

-It becomes apparent that you are making your way through some kind of vast network of caves.
+It becomes apparent that you are making your way through some kind of vast network of Caves.
 Some are so enormous that the sea of bodies they hold fades out beyond view, and others are tiny, containing a single human in tormented isolation.

 Strange beings stand guard at the mouth of each cave.
 As you look more closely at the beings, you can see that although they wear clothes, they are decaying, as if their very essence is rotting from within.
 They speak incessantly, uttering the same words that strangely seem to be flowing in response from the mouth of the cave.

 Are [[The Caves]] speaking?

-As your ears continue to discover how to hear, they gradually attune to the cacophony, each sound becoming magnified - a relentless assault on senses newly awakened to the din of chaos and despair.
+As your ears gradually rediscover how to hear, they slowly attune to the cacophony, each sound becoming magnified - a relentless assault on senses newly awakened to the din of [[Chaos]] and [[Despair]].

 Descending through a narrow pass, you come close enough to the mouth of a cave to get a better glimpse of the captives within.

 They are asleep, but they are speaking!
-The words coming from the mouths of the caves are the words coming from the mouths of their inhabitants in unison, and the words coming from the mouths of the captives are the mindless repetition of the incessant chatter of the Keepers of that cave.
+The words coming from the mouths of the caves are the words coming from the mouths of their inhabitants in unison, and the words coming from the mouths of the captives are the mindless repetition of the incessant chatter of the [[Keepers of The Caves]].

-Involuntarily, you suddenly find yourself vomiting out pale grey liquids, that cascade down onto the pale grey bodies uttering the pale grey words into the pale grey expanse of the caves.
+Involuntarily, you suddenly find yourself vomiting out pale grey liquids, that cascade down onto the pale grey bodies uttering the pale grey words into the pale grey expanse of [[The Caves]].

-The Spirit grips you tighter and you feel... something that you have no words for.
+[[The Spirit]] grips you tighter and you feel... something that you have no words for.

 _"Am I... one of those?"_ you ask the Spirit with horror...

-_"No."_ The Spirit whispers firmly. _"You were one of those, but now you are awake.
+_"No."_ The Spirit whispers firmly. _"You were formerly one of those, but now you are awake.
 That is why it was so hard to wake you.
-It is nearly impossible to hear My Voice while you are mindlessly repeating the empty words of the Keeper of your [[Cave]]."_
+It is nearly impossible to hear My Voice while you are mindlessly repeating the empty words of the Keeper of your Cave."_

 Confronted with a terror so profound, a realization so appalling, and a cacophony so deafening, your body rejects the overwhelming horror with another wave of nausea and vomiting, before darkness claims you, and you succumb once again to unconsciousness.

 _To Be Continued..._

 ## III.
 Our Story

-Upon hearing what follows, some people have asked how we came to such a vantage point in [[The Story]].
+Upon hearing what follows, some people have asked how we came to such an unusual vantage point in [[The Story]].

 So...
-I will share with you Our Story, as an invitation to share yours.
-As you will see soon, The Story is a [[Story of Stories]], and it includes yours.
+I will somewhat reluctantly share with you Our Story, as an invitation to share yours.
+As you will see soon, [[The Story]] is a [[Story of Stories]], and it includes yours.

 In some ways, Our Story is important because it is unique, and may help you understand [[Who We Are]], [[Where We Are]], [[How We Got Here]], [[Where We Are Going]], and most importantly, [[Why]].
 It may be that relatively few have had the combination of privilege and luxury, loss and suffering, triumph and tragedy that have marked our Way.
 Understanding the [[Path]] we are walking may be important to understanding our Perspective, Vision, Strategy, and Plan.

 In other ways, Our Story is important because if the tragedies of Our Story can happen to us in the [[Reality]] we inhabit, it can happen to you, your children, or your grandchildren.

-And no heart of Love would desire for others to repeat our experience.
+No heart of Love would desire for others to repeat our experience.

 ### In the Beginning...

-In the beginning, God created the heavens and the Earth.
+In the beginning, [[God]] created the Heavens and the Earth.

+What a shame that we have lost the Meaning of those [[Word Tools]].

 A little while later, I found my Self thrown down to [[Worksite Earth]].